TREASURIES-U.S. yields inch lower as markets look to next week's Fed meeting

-U.S. yields were lifted earlier in the session, as 10-year and two-year yields hit one-week highs, lifted by data showing that a slowdown in the U.S. manufacturing and services sector eased off this month.
+U.S. yields rose earlier in the session, with 10-year and two-year yields hitting one-week highs, lifted by data showing that a slowdown in the U.S. manufacturing and services sector eased off this month.
 Yields were mostly lower overnight, with prices higher, in line with the European bond market.

 The report should bolster expectations that the Fed is likely to tighten rates again next week, but at a slower pace.